MicrosoftDocs/Devices-docs/surface-hub/surface-hub-driver-firmware-accessories-lifecycle.md

 # Driver and firmware lifecycle for Surface Hub devices and accessories

-This page explains the driver and firmware lifecycle to help IT admins plan and manage Surface Hub hardware and software deployments.
+This page provides essential information on the driver and firmware lifecycle for Surface Hub devices and accessories, designed to assist IT admins in effectively planning and managing their hardware and software deployment strategies.

 The lifecycle policy covers driver and firmware releases for Surface Hub devices and accessories.
 The lifecycle begins when a device is first released and concludes when Surface ceases publication of driver and firmware updates on the [end-of-servicing date](#surface-hub-release-and-end-of-servicing-dates).
 The following sections define the lifecycle policy and end-of-servicing dates.

+This policy outlines the lifecycle of driver and firmware updates for Surface Hub devices and accessories.
+It begins on the initial release of a device and extends until the designated end-of-servicing date when Surface ceases to publish updates.
+The following sections detail the policy and specify end-of-servicing dates.

 ## Surface Hub devices and accessories driver and firmware lifecycle policy

 The Surface Hub devices and accessories driver and firmware lifecycle consists of two parts:

-- The [driver and firmware servicing period](#hub-deviceaccessory-servicing-period) for a device/accessory.- The [servicing provided for OS versions](#os-version-support) during that period.
+- The [driver and firmware servicing period](#hub-deviceaccessory-servicing-period) for a device/accessory.
+- The [servicing provided for OS versions](#os-version-support) during that period.

-### Hub device/accessory servicing period
+### Hub Device/accessory Servicing Period

-The device/accessory servicing period defines the period that driver and firmware updates are available for Surface Hub and accessories.
+The Device/accessory Servicing Period defines the period that updates are available for Surface Hub and accessories.
 The Device/accessory servicing period starts when a device/accessory is released.

 - **For Hub devices/accessories released before January 1, 2021:** Surface Hub devices and accessories will receive driver and firmware updates for at least four years from when the device/accessory was first released.
 In cases where the servicing duration is longer than four years, an updated end-of-servicing date will be published before the date of last servicing.